JazzyWagdaddy/HybridCloudBootCamp/Hybrid Cloud - Hackathon Case Study.md

 You will present your solution design with a goal of getting approval from the customer to build the solution in a Proof of Concept.

+## Azure Hackathon Diagram
+Here's a diagram of the existing Contoso and Small Beans  architecture.

 ![Azure Hackathon Diagram](https://github.com/JazzyWagdaddy/HybridCloudBootCamp/blob/master/AzureHackathon.png)